-EPA Halves Staff Attending Alaska Environmental Conference
+EPA Halves Staff Attending Environmental Conference In Alaska

 During his confirmation hearing weeks earlier, Pruitt said that his past actions had been made out of concern for his home state, and said if he were to lead the EPA, his decisions would be dictated by "the rule of law."

-Pruitt, who has questioned climate change, also sought to answer his critics, saying in a January hearing:
+Pruitt, who has questioned climate change, also sought to answer critics who have faulted him for that stance, saying in a January hearing:

 "Let me say to you, science tells us that the climate is changing and that human activity in some matter impacts that change.
 The ability to measure with precision the degree and extent of that impact, and what to do about it, are subject to continuing debate and dialogue.
 And well it should be."